 Google翻訳

-"A Hong Kong Memoir" is a photo collection by Shanghai-born photographer and filmmaker Fan Ho, who moved to Hong Kong in 1949 after the war.
-He was born in Shanghai in 1931 and captured Hong Kong's turbulent decades, from its emergence as a British colony to its rapid economic development and subsequent handover to China in 1997.
-Since the 1960s, he has worked as an actor, assistant, and then director.
-Since then, he has produced nearly 30 works.
-His illustrations, captured with exceptional lighting and composition, are full of beauty reminiscent of a scene from a film, rich in humanity and romance.
-Fan Ho has received approximately 300 awards and his works are permanently housed in numerous museums around the world, including MoMA.
-This book is the final volume in Fan Ho's trilogy, following "Hong Kong Yesterday" and "The Living Theatre."
-It is a moving photo story created using experimental techniques such as collage and solarization, intertwining and resonating with the past, present, and future of Hong Kong over the decades since the war.
-Third edition.
+"A Hong Kong Memoir (Second Edition)" is a photobook by Fan Ho, a photographer and filmmaker born in Shanghai who was active in Hong Kong.
+Born in Shanghai in 1931, Fan Ho moved to Hong Kong in 1949 after the war.
+He continued to capture on camera the turbulent decades of Hong Kong, from its transition from British territory to rapid economic development and its return to China in 1997.
+After working as an actor from the 1960s onward, he became a full-fledged film director after working as an assistant, and has since produced nearly 30 works.
+The images, captured with exceptional lighting and composition, are full of beauty reminiscent of movie scenes, and are rich in humanity and romance.
+To date, Fan Ho has received approximately 300 awards, and his works are permanently held in numerous museums around the world, including MoMA.
+This book is the final installment in Fan Ho's trilogy, following "Hong Kong Yesterday" and "The Living Theatre."
+Created using experimental techniques such as collage and solarization, it's a moving photo story where the past, present, and future of Hong Kong over several decades since the war intersect and resonate.
+Second edition.